geovedi/book-notes/2022/stolen-focus.notes.md

   - Relief from distraction through rest is insufficient; a positive goal is needed.
 - Achieving Flow in Practice:
   - Flow involves replacing distractions with sources of engagement.
-  - Personal experience of author's journey to find flow.
+  - Personal experience of Hari's journey to find flow.
   - Flow leads to improved focus, relaxation, and openness.
   - Flow can be integrated into everyday life for everyone.
 - Reflections on Flow and Life: